 - Care must be taken at all penetrations and transitions (windows, etc.) by use of proper detailing as well as sealants and/or flashing to ensure water does not leak into the assembly. - The lapped board/bevelled wood siding is rain shedding, and therefore acts as a rain screen when installed properly in accordance to manufacturer instructions.
 All field cut edges must be caulked, painted or primed.
-Flashing must be installed behind each siding butt joint. - Any liquid water leaking past the siding will be intercepted by the asphalt impregnated 30 minute paper or by the layer of insulative sheathing between the asphalt impregnated paper and the OSB.
-Both act as a secondary drainage plane and drain any liquid water to the outside.
-The weather barrier must have lapped and taped joints and be lapped over flashing (located at the bottom of the wall assembly).
-The insulative sheathing must also have taped joints and be lapped over flashing. - Unlike polyethylene, a variable permeance "smart" vapour retarder will help the assembly dry to the inside and help reduce risk of moisture accumulation. - The lapped board/beveled wood siding must be installed over 3/4" or thicker vertical furring to provide ventilation behind the cladding. - Built-in construction moisture must be managed to reasonable levels. - The lapped board/bevelled wood siding is non-absorptive and rain shedding.
+Flashing must be installed behind each siding butt joint. - Any liquid water leaking past the siding will be intercepted by the asphalt impregnated 30 minute paper.
+It must have lapped joints and be lapped over flashing (located at the bottom of the wall assembly) to act as a secondary drainage plane and drain any liquid water to the outside. - Unlike polyethylene, a variable permeance "smart" vapour retarder will help the assembly dry to the inside and help reduce risk of moisture accumulation. - The lapped board/beveled wood siding must be installed over 3/4" or thicker vertical furring to provide ventilation behind the cladding. - Built-in construction moisture must be managed to reasonable levels.

+• The lapped board/bevelled wood siding is non-absorptive and rain shedding.